Data Catalog: What is it? Definitions, Example, Importance and Benefits

 For example, imagine a data catalog containing customer data for a retail company.
 The technical metadata may include information about the data source, data format, and any transformations applied to the data.
 Process metadata could track when the data was collected, who accessed it, and how it was used.
 Business metadata might include customer segmentation information or compliance-related tags indicating whether the data is subject to specific regulations.
 By having this metadata available in the data catalog, data professionals can quickly find the relevant customer data for their analysis or reporting needs.

 Overall, metadata serves as a vital component in the organization, discovery, and management of data assets.
-Its inclusion in a data catalog enhances data understanding, facilitates data governanceprocesses, and improves overall data quality and lineage tracking within an organization.
+Its inclusion in a data catalog enhances data understanding, facilitates data governance processes, and improves overall data quality and lineage tracking within an organization.

 Metadata Type Description